 Once your tax information has been verified, you will receive a second email confirmation.
 If, for some reason, your tax information is not validated, we will send you an email asking you to revisit any errors.

 Once you have generated earnings in our Partner Program, we will issue your payments per our payment schedule.
-Then, in January of each year in which you earned and received payment from Medium, you will receive a 1099-MISC form.
+Then, in January of each year in which you earned and received payment from Medium, you will receive a 1099-MISC or 1042s form.

 We prefer to electronically provide your tax forms, so you will receive an emailed invitation to accept the electronic format.
 In case you chose to not accept it electronically, we will paper mail your tax form by the IRS deadline.
-The IRS deadline for 1099-MISC is usually around January 31st of the new year, for the prior year tax period.
+The IRS deadline for 1099-MISC or 1042s is usually around January 31st of the new year, for the prior year tax period.

 There is nothing you need to do to initiate us sending your 1099-MISC or 1042s.
 We will submit it to you automatically, as long as you earned in the Partner Program and received the payment.

 Why was my taxpayer identification number (TIN) rejected?